All Commissions

 IOU

-Philadelphia and surrounding southeastern Pennsylvania counties; electric and gas distribution
+Philadelphia and surrounding southeastern Pennsylvania counties; electric and gas service

 PPL Electric Utilities